 Of course it certainly does not have to exactly turn out this way at all.
 I still do not think we have this puzzle figured out by a long shot and I am not sure we will before the time.
 Meanwhile, the book "Isralestine" does offer a general explanation.
 How valid the idea of a greatly expanded Israel is before the second coming of Christ will be seen soon enough.

 In any case, the book is thought provoking and even apart from Bible prophecy the book is worth reading just to find out extensive historical information on ancient Israel and its blood-related, but enemy neighbors.
-For more information on this book, to contact the author, or to purchase the book go to www.isralestine
+For more information on this book, or to contact Bill Salus go to Prophecy Depot Ministries.

 Back to my comments section.

 The Prophetic Years | Bible Prophecy and end time worldviews